sjriesterer/FriendsAndDragons/readme.md

     square in the other cardinal directions
 - Deadend: DE: A chokepoint where the path from one side to the other is only possible through the chokepoint, or if it is next to another deadend if only one empty square is adjacent
-- Section: A part of the map separated from other sections by barries
+- Section: A part of the map separated from other sections by obstacles
 - Zone: A part of the map within a section where a hero can move.
 Zones are seperated by deadends.
 - Deadend Zone: A zone of one square that is a deadend (also just called a deadend)
 - Pivot hero: The hero moving first (also just called pivot)
 - Movable hero: The non-pivot heroes (also just called hero)
 - Pivot point: The current point of the pivot being evaluated
-- Pivot deadend: PDE:
+- Pivot deadend: PDE: A deadend on the pivot's map
 - Moveable point: The current point of the movable hero being evaluated

-- Main Path: Shortest path from the pivot's starting zone to the current pivot point being evaluated.
-This is the main path of the pivot that he must make.
-- Alt Path: Shortest path from the pivot's starting zone to the starting zone of a native hero.
+- Main Path: A list of zones the pivot is moving.
+Pivot starts in starting position and has to move through zones to get to the ending position.
-    These are alternate paths that the pivot must move through to move all moveable heroes but the pivot will move back to the original start after doing so and continue through the main path.
+- Alt Path: A list of zones the pivot must move through to get to the movable hero in order to move him.
+After reachng the hero, the pivot will backtrack through the zones until back on the main path and will continue on.

-- Native hero: Heroes that are in a zone of the main path
+- Native hero: A hero that is in a zone of the main path (if pivot and hero share same map)
-- Stranded hero: Heroes that are in the same section as the pivot hero but not in the main path
+- Stranded hero: A hero that is in the same section as the pivot but not in the main path (if pivot and hero share same map)
-- Alien hero: Heroes that are in a different section than the pivot hero
+- Alien hero: A hero that is in a different section than the pivot (if pivot and hero share same map)
 - Downstream: Any item in a list that is further than a designated point (e.g. 20 is downstream from 8 in this list: [1,3,5,6,8,2,20,28,13])
 - Upstream: Any item in a list that is previous than a designated point (e.g. 3 is upstream from 8 in this list: [1,3,5,6,8,2,20,28,13])

 ## Example Terrain Map